C++ Protobuf

 }

-Files in the same package share a namespace; the C++ generator maps package myapp.v1 to namespace myapp::v1.
+- Files in same package share a namespace.
+C++ generator:

 2.1 Scalar Types